fszale/object-to-code-generator/README.md

 ```

 The source/transformer/output are file paths of your choosing, these parameters are then passed into an instance of the implementation class for interpretation.
 You can add parameters as you wish as the "params" section is passed as is to the implementation class.
+You can define as many tasks as you like.

 ## Logging
 The utility produces a log as follows: